-Private company executives have long lamented that this traditional way of accounting for goodwill after initial recognition justifies neither the related costs nor the complex requirements.
-Furthermore, those who prepare and audit the financial statements of private companies have indicated that the goodwill impairment test performed under GAAP provides only limited information in terms of making useful decisions.
+Yet private company executives had long contended that this traditional way of accounting for goodwill justifies neither the related costs nor the complex requirements to do so.
+Furthermore, from the perspective of those who prepare and rely on the financial statements of private companies, the goodwill impairment test performed under GAAP provides only limited information for making useful decisions.
 In fact, most users of private company financial statements generally disregard goodwill and goodwill impairment losses in their analysis of a private company’s financial condition and operating performance.

-If a company determined it was more likely than not that the fair value of goodwill was less than its carrying value (i.e., book value), then a quantitative two-step impairment test is required.
+Under ASC 350, for each reporting unit, goodwill was tested for impairment at least annually (or more frequently if certain conditions existed).
+If a company determined it was more likely than not that the fair value of goodwill was less than its carrying value (i.e., book value), then it had to perform a quantitative two-step impairment test:

-- Goodwill is amortized on a straight-line basis over 10 years (or less than 10 years if the entity demonstrates that a shorter useful life is more appropriate).
-Prior to ASU 2014-02, there was no amortization of goodwill, although an impairment write-down was possible.
+Amortize goodwill on a straight-line basis over 10 years—or less, if the entity demonstrates that a shorter useful life is more appropriate.
+(Prior to ASU 2014-02, there was no amortization of goodwill, although an impairment write-down was possible.)

-- Test goodwill for impairment when an entity (or a reporting unit) experiences an event or a change in circumstances that indicates a likelihood of its fair value being below its carrying amount (i.e., more than 50% likely).
-Prior to the new accounting alternative, each reporting unit’s goodwill had to be tested for impairment at least annually, as explained earlier.
+Test goodwill for impairment not annually (as required previously) but whenever an entity or reporting unit experiences an event or a change in circumstances—known as a “triggering event”—that indicates a likelihood of its fair value being below its carrying amount.

-- Measure goodwill for impairment by comparing the entity’s (or reporting unit’s) fair value with its carrying value.
-Prior to ASU 2014-02, a two-step goodwill impairment test was required.
+Measure goodwill for impairment by comparing the entity’s or reporting unit’s fair value with its carrying value (rather than using the two-step goodwill impairment test described above).